PTAB

 • Title: Method for Generating and Displaying Modified Video

-• Brief Description: The ’874 patent relates to methods for generating and displaying modified video with 3-dimensional effects.
-The challenged claim recites a method of generating two different "altered image frames" by acquiring a source video, modifying an image frame from it, and then generating the altered frames from selected, non-overlapping portions of the modified frame.
+• Brief Description: The ’874 patent discloses a method for generating and displaying modified video with three-dimensional effects.
+The claimed method involves acquiring a source video, modifying an image frame, and then generating two different "altered" image frames that each combine selected portions of the modified frame with other non-overlapping portions.

 3. Grounds for Unpatentability